 The practice of collecting and storing rain water has been around for thousands of years and is always growing in popularity throughout our communities due to interest in reducing the consumption of potable water and the inherent qualities of rainwater which can be hard to beat with perfect PH balance.
 It is appropriate for large scale landscapes such as parks, schools, commercial sites, parking lots, and apartment complexes, as well as small scale residential landscapes.

 The benefits of harvesting rain water

-Rainwater is a renewable, sustainable and a high quality water source for your home, cabin and commercial applications ( view a picture below where we have installed a system at a Mill which is used to facilitate the bathrooms as well kitchen facilities ).
+Rainwater is a renewable, sustainable and a high quality water source for your home, cabin and commercial applications (view the picture below where we have installed a system at a mill, which is used to facilitate the bathrooms as well as kitchen facilities).
 Some of the benefits of collecting and storing rainwater include*:

 Basic configuration of a Rainwater Harvesting System

 The basic principal of Rainwater harvesting systems is to channel rainwater from a catchment surface (roof or other raised solid surface or other viable source of storm water), through a distribution system (gutters, downspouts and pipes) and then into storage tank.